Ulagammai/AMD-RPP/docs1/source/vision.rst

 			- srcPtr1- input image pointer; it can have any number of channels,which are processed independently.it takes input from cl buffer for Device Backend and host buffer for CPU Backend.
 			- srcSize- Image srcSize
 			- dstPtr - output image pointer of the same size and type as src.
-			- RppHandle_t rppHandle- for GPU:It contains the Miscellanous function like command Queue. for CPU:NULL
+			- RppHandle_t rppHandle - for GPU:It contains the Miscellanous function like command Queue.
+						  for CPU:NULL

 Box Filter
 ----------